 Here’s a few highlights involving Barrick’s operations in the last year:

 - In Papua New Guinea, Barrick housed police who – based on situation reports from Barrick Gold – burnt down an entire hillside of houses adjacent to their Porgera Mine.
 Barrick initially denied these allegations, remarking that it was their understanding that 50 temporary shacks were tore down.
 But, a follow-up Amnesty report, released in January 2010 showed evidence of at least 130 permanent houses burnt down, while villagers were beaten, harassed, and detained.
+Later, Barrick was forced to admit to regular gang rapes at the Porgera Mine by company security, a charge which they had denied for years.

 - In Tanzania, there have been two reports confirming lasting negative effects of a toxic spill in Tanzania that occurred last May.
 The latest report, commissioned by an interfaith committee in Tanzania and written by scientists from Norwegian University if Life Sciences and the University of Dar es Salam, found potential life threatening levels of arsenic around Barrick’s North Mara mine in Tanzania.
 The study investigated the area around the tailing dam and the site of an accidental spill that occurred on May 9, 2009.
 Despite that fact that these areas were tested four to seven months after the spill, this study shows that the water remains toxic for human consumption and grazing use.